-Guests can request exemptions that are granted to a small number of passengers (mostly children).
-Recently, Carnival has instituted pre-cruise testing and mask requirements, regardless of vaccination status.
+Carnival has also instituted pre-cruise testing and mask requirements, regardless of vaccination status.
 Norwegian Cruise Line was the last of the three major cruise lines to resume service.
 The brand will sail with 100% vaccinated guests until at least the end of October.
 Pre-cruise testing is currently required, but masks are not required.

 Norwegian Cruise Line already has three ships on board and Norwegian Epic is scheduled to start sailing on Labor Day weekend.
 Celebrity Cruises is sailing with at least 95% of passengers vaccinated.
 Recently, the cruise line has established a pre-cruise testing requirement, regardless of vaccination status, due to the increase in COVID status with respect to the Delta variant.
-Unlike other cruise lines, a mask mandate has not yet been established on Celebrity Cruises.According to Scrivanich, cruise lines currently sail between 70 and 100% of their capacity, depending on the destination.
+Unlike other cruise lines, a mask mandate has not yet been established on Celebrity Cruises.According to Scrivanich, cruise lines are currently sailing between 70 and 100% of their capacity, depending on the destination.

 So, can you still find an offer?
 The answer is yes!
-Carnival Cruise Line has also been making headlines with the resumption of cruises since the beginning of July.
-MSC Cruises follows closely behind with the second highest number of cruise ships currently sailing.
-But travelers worried about getting sick aboard a cruise ship can rest assured that cruise lines aren't sailing alone in the ongoing pandemic.
+Carnival Cruise Line has been making headlines with the resumption of cruises since the beginning of July.
+MSC Cruises follows closely behind with the second highest number of cruise ships currently sailing.Travelers worried about getting sick aboard a cruise ship can rest assured that cruise lines aren't sailing alone in the ongoing pandemic.
 Celebrity Cruises withdrew its testing requirement for cruise ships of five days or less for vaccinated passengers in August.
 Carnival Cruise Line also changed its safety regulations, and Norwegian Cruise Line withdrew its mandate to wear masks on board this spring.The list of things you can't do on cruise ships is shorter than it was a year ago, so as long as you know what to expect, you can enjoy an open water vacation.